char23fj/361-Group20-Project/README.md

   Maybe before we do that, though, we should sort out the issue of what attributes the user will have.
 Please see the issue I posted on that.

+11/16 Erik and Phil set up and tested the ability to create a new user.
+We removed the reference to login.js validation for now. the js validation was diabling the register button when all fields were filled.
+If someone wants to make it function that would be great.
+The query inserts all the fields currently in the user table.
+We can modify the write query easily depending on what columns we decide to keep.